T

 • Arrive early to avoid the biggest crowds.

-• Be aware of pigeons; feeding them is discouraged and can incur fines.
+• Be aware of pigeons; feeding them is prohibited and can result in fines.

 2. Morning